Trace Completion API

 45

-The tracing in the returned result is the complete Spans traced by DeepFlow, which is an array.
-Each item in the array is a Span, including both application Spans from APM and system/network Spans from DeepFlow.
-Important attributes of each Span are:
+The tracing in the returned result is an array of complete spans traced by DeepFlow.
+Each item in the array is a span, including both application spans from APM and system/network spans from DeepFlow.
+Key attributes of each span include:

 Field Type Description

-name string Name of the Span, system/network Spans correspond to DeepFlow's request_resource field description
+name string Span name.
+For system/network spans, corresponds to DeepFlow’s request_resource field description

-signal_source int Source of the Span, corresponding to DeepFlow's signal_source field description
+signal_source int Span source, corresponds to DeepFlow’s signal_source field description

-tap_side int Span statistics location, corresponding to DeepFlow's tap_side field description
+tap_side int Span collection location, corresponds to DeepFlow’s tap_side field description

-trace_id string TraceID, if system/network Span has a corresponding application Span, it is the value of the corresponding application Span; otherwise, the value is empty
+trace_id string TraceID.
+For system/network spans with a corresponding application span, this is the value from the application span; otherwise empty

-span_id string Original Span ID, if system/network Span has a corresponding application Span, it is the value of the corresponding application Span; otherwise, the value is empty
+span_id string Original Span ID.
+For system/network spans with a corresponding application span, this is the value from the application span; otherwise empty

-parent_span_id string Original parent Span ID, if system/network Span has a corresponding application Span, it is the value of the corresponding application Span; otherwise, the value is empty
+parent_span_id string Original Parent Span ID.
+For system/network spans with a corresponding application span, this is the value from the application span; otherwise empty

 deepflow_span_id string Span ID recalculated by DeepFlow